kareemjeiroudi/trendmaker-docs/docs/terms-of-service.md

 ### 11. Contact Information

-If you have any questions or concerns about these Terms, please contact us at [Your Contact Information].
+If you have any questions or concerns about these Terms, please contact us at {{ page.author.email }}.

 By using the TrendMaker App, you agree to these Terms and any updates or modifications made to them.
 Thank you for using TrendMaker!